-These sites are located throughout the world and while they often look legitimate – featuring advertising from reputable companies and accepting major credit cards – essentially they are online havens for theft, enabling criminals to profit from content or intellectual property they had nothing to do with creating.
+Sites selling counterfeit goods are located throughout the world and often look legitimate by featuring advertising from reputable companies and accepting major credit cards.
+However, they are online havens for theft and enable criminals to profit from content or intellectual property they had nothing to do with creating.

-The potential harm and risks from counterfeit goods and the rogue websites selling them is profound.
+The potential risks from counterfeit goods and the rogue websites selling them is profound.

-Consumers also need to be aware that by accessing websites like this they are running the risk of their personal details being compromised and being used for other fraudulent scams, as well as the exposing their computer to malware and viruses.
+By accessing these websites selling counterfeit goods, consumers risk their personal details being compromised and being used for other fraudulent scams, as well as exposing their computer to malware and viruses.

 How to stay safe and avoid buying counterfeit goods

-- Look to see where the trader is based and whether they provide a postal address – just because the web address has ‘uk’ do not assume the seller is based in the UK.
-If there is no address supplied or there is just a PO Box or email, be wary.
+- Look to see where the trader is based and whether a postal address is provided – just because the web address has ‘uk’ do not assume the seller is based in the UK.
+If there is no address supplied or there is just a PO Box or email, be wary

-- Only deal with reputable sellers – only use sites you know or ones that have been recommended to you.
+- Only deal with reputable sellers.
+Only use sites you know or ones that have been recommended to you.
 If you have not bought from the seller before, do your research and check online reviews.
 People will often turn to forums and blogs to warn others of fake sites.
-If you are buying an item online you can check to see if the website is a legitimate stockist by visiting www.brand-i.org

-- Don’t access links in unsolicited emails, always type in the website address or use a search engine to find a site.
+- Do not access links in unsolicited emails, always type in the website address or use a search engine to find a site

 What to do if you are a victim of counterfeit fraud